MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-default-network-access-policies-virtual-machines-23h2.md

 ---
-title: Enable and assign default network access policies on Azure Stack HCI, version 23H2 VMs
+title: Enable and assign default network access policies on Azure Local, version 23H2 VMs
-description: Learn how to enable and assign default network access policies on VMs running on Azure Stack HCI, version 23H2 via the Windows Admin Center. ms.author: alkohli ms.reviewer: anpaul ms.topic: article
+description: Learn how to enable and assign default network access policies on VMs running on Azure Local, version 23H2 via the Windows Admin Center. ms.author: alkohli ms.reviewer: anpaul ms.topic: article
 author: alkohli
-ms.date: 05/22/2024
+ms.date: 10/21/2024
 ---

-# Use default network access policies on virtual machines on Azure Stack HCI, version 23H2
+# Use default network access policies on virtual machines on Azure Local, version 23H2

 [!INCLUDE [applies-to](../../hci/includes/hci-applies-to-23h2.md)]

-This article describes how to enable default network access policies and assign these to virtual machines (VMs) running on Azure Stack HCI.
+This article describes how to enable default network access policies and assign these to virtual machines (VMs) running on Azure Local.

-Default network policies can be used to protect virtual machines running on your Azure Stack HCI from external unauthorized attacks.
-These policies block all inbound access to virtual machines on Azure Stack HCI (except the specified management ports you want enabled) while allowing all outbound access.
+Default network policies can be used to protect virtual machines running on your Azure Local from external unauthorized attacks.
+These policies block all inbound access to virtual machines on Azure Local (except the specified management ports you want enabled) while allowing all outbound access.
 Use these policies to ensure that your workload VMs have access to only required assets, thereby making it difficult for the threats to spread laterally.

 > [!NOTE]
 > In this release, you can enable and assign default network policies through the Windows Admin Center.